BoraEcosystem/explorer-front/README.md

 2. The Back-End module providing API for the Front-End, [explorer-api](https://github.com/BoraEcosystem/explorer-api)
 3. The Crawler to fetch data from the Blockchain and configure index database, [explorer-crawler](https://github.com/BoraEcosystem/explorer-crawler)

-It is a Front-End module.If you want to configure this front module, please check the Back-End API module and Crawler through the link above.
+This is the Front-End module.
+If you want to configure this Front-End, please check the Back-End API module and Crawler, which are related on Front-End, through the link above.

 ## BORA Explorer Front